tkadriliis/tkadriliis/README.md

 - 💪 I'm currently working in sales
 - 🔭 At the moment I'm working on my Python skills
 - 🌱 I’m currently learning Data Analytics
+- 👩‍🎓 I have a Master's and a passion for Communication and Marketing
 - 📫 How to reach me: t.kadriliis@gmail.com or over on [LinkedIn](https://www.linkedin.com/in/kadri-liis-tammearu-3051931b0)
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: Last year (2024) I watched 11 days, 17 hours, and 4 minutes worth of TV-shows (88.8%) and movies (11,2%)